beaucharman/lt3/README.md

   define(‘FORCE_SSL_ADMIN’, true);
 ```

+**Files Permissions**

+- wp-config.php - 400 or 440
+- .htaccess rights 644.
+Set yo 664 if you want WordPress to be able to edit for you
+- /wp-content/ - 777 according to WordPress Codex.
+It’s better to set it 755 and change to 777 temporary if some plugins require that level of access.
+- /wp-content/themes/ - 755
+- /wp-content/plugins/ - 755
+- /wp-admin/ - 755
+- /wp-includes/ - 755

 **Keep.
 WordPress.
 Updated**

 This includes keeping Plugins updated too, maintaining the database, removing spam and even having intelligent nice .gitignore file.